Category Archives: Nature

 November 4,2010

-We have gone walking all kinds of places around our area, we almost forgot we have a creek on our property.
-The lack of rain has given us a wonderful opportunity to be able to walk down our creek that is pretty much dry now.
-All that is left is a few pools of stagnant water, however pretty they may be with the fallen leaves gathered in it.The first thing my little monkey does is climb a tree, “Mom, look at me!”
+We have gone walking in all kinds of places around our area, and we almost forgot we have a creek on our property.
+The lack of rain has given us a wonderful opportunity to be able to walk down our creek, which is pretty much dry now.
+All that is left is a few pools of stagnant water, however pretty they may be with the fallen leaves gathered in them.
+The first thing my little monkey does is climb a tree, “Mom, look at me!”
 Adam shouts in accomplishment.

-It is hard to believe as we walk over the dry ground that this creek can turn into a raging whirlpool that threatens to come out of its banks during the rainy season.
-Right now it seems so calm and peaceful.
+It is hard to believe, as we walk over the dry ground, that this creek can turn into a raging whirlpool that threatens to come out of its banks during the rainy season.
+Right now, it seems so calm and peaceful.

-Austin calls, “Hey mom, are these spores on the back of these leaves?”
+Austin calls, “Hey, Mom, are these spores on the back of these leaves?”

 “Yep, sure are, good job spotting them,” I say after a quick investigation of a small fern growing out of the side of the bank.
 Botany class is paying off!

-“Hey mom, take a picture.”
+“Hey, Mom, take a picture.”
 Anna requests.
 Up a tree she and her brother go, both squabbling over the limelight.

 Adam is all boy.
 He does this trick of hanging upside down from one of the fallen trees across the creek.
 Not to be outdone, Anna copies, monkey see, monkey do.
 Austin thinks his brother and sister are crazy.

 We get to the trestle, long forgotten by the railroad.
 The train has not come through our town since the early 1990s.
-I remember as a child walking down to the train track and laying pennies on the rails hoping to get a squished penny from it, a treasure to a small country girl.
-With a closer inspection of the old trestle we see that the remains of it were put to good use, honey bees are using it for their honey fort.
+I remember as a child walking down to the train track and laying pennies on the rails, hoping to get a squished penny from it, a treasure to a small country girl.
+With a closer inspection of the old trestle, we see that the remains of it were put to good use; honey bees are using it for their honey fort.
 We leave them alone so they will continue to pollinate our garden each spring.

 The little monkeys find the swinging vine and take turns swinging across the little gully as brother looks on with amusement.